-Note (10) - Recently Issued Accounting Guidance: In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers ("ASC 606").
-The standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
+Note (10) - Recently Issued Accounting Guidance: In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606), as subsequently amended ("ASU 2014-09").
+The standard outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that "an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services."
-ASC 606 is effective for the Company beginning on July 1, 2018.
-The Company is evaluating the impact that adopting this standard may have on its consolidated financial statements.
+This standard will be effective for the Company beginning on July 1, 2018.
+Based on the Company's initial assessment, the Company expects similar performance obligations to result under this guidance as compared with deliverables and separate units of accounting currently identified.
+As a result, the Company expects the timing of revenue recognition to generally remain the same.
+While the Company has not yet completed its evaluation process, at this time the